 This isn’t a checklist, and these things certainly aren’t requirements for your first foray into real estate.
 But if you can say “yes” to more than a few items on the list, it’s a good indicator that buying might be a solid next step for you.

 2. You have an emergency fund saved up.

 3. You have a down payment saved up.

-The minimum for an FHA loan is 3.5% of the purchase price.
-More than 5% will get you into a fixed-rate conventional loan (where you pay private mortgage insurance monthly).
-And if you can manage 20%, you're in the very best shape to avoid fees altogether.
+The minimum for an FHA loan is 3.5 percent of the purchase price.
+More than 5 percent will get you into a fixed-rate conventional loan (where you pay private mortgage insurance monthly).
+And if you can manage 20 percent, you’re in the very best shape to avoid fees altogether.

 4. You have good credit.